marcus-at-localhost/docs/en/administration/apache-server-configuration.md

 # Apache server configuration
-Note that all configuration settings listed here are made on Ubuntu server.
+> all configuration settings listed here are made on Ubuntu server.

 ### PHP requirements
 To install all necessary libraries, run these commands in the terminal: